ericstober/edgeledger-website/README.md

 - Customize the content in `index.html`, `style.css`, and `script.js` to fit your needs.
 - To host the project, upload it to any static file hosting service.

-## License

-This project is licenses under the MIT License.